 The Bank adopts credit policies and standards issued by Standard Chartered PLC Group.
 Standard Chartered PLC Group-wide credit policies and standards are considered and approved by its Standard Chartered PLC Group's Risk Committee ("GRC"), which also oversees the delegation of credit approval and financing impairment provisioning authorities.
+These policies set key control standards on credit origination and credit risk assessment, concentration risk and large exposures, credit risk mitigation, credit monitoring, collection and recovery management.
+In addition, there are other Group-wide policies integral to credit risk management such as those relating to stress testing, risk measurement and impairment provisioning.

-Policies and procedures that are specific to each client or product segment are established by authorised bodies.
-These are consistent with the Standard Chartered PLC Group-wide credit policies, but are more detailed and adapted to reflect the different risk environments and portfolio characteristics.
+Policies and procedures specific to each client or product segment are established by authorised bodies.
+These are consistent with our Group-wide credit policies, but are more detailed and adapted to reflect the different risk characteristics across client and product segments.
+Policies are regularly reviewed and monitored to ensure these remain effective and consistent with the risk environment and risk appetite.